MattSlone/bake-sale/README.md

 ## Working with MySQL

 run "docker exec -it db bash" to get a shell in the MySQL container.
-From there run "mysql -u root -p root" to access the MySQL CLI
+From there run "mysql -u root -p" to access the MySQL CLI

+## Working with Sequelize

+run "docker exec server yarn sequelize db:migrate" to run migrations, likewise you can replace db:migrate with any sequelize command

 ## Installing Dependencies